prudhvi-somisetty/DL-Lab/README.md

 # DL-Lab

-DEEP LEARNING AND DATA ANALYTICS LABORATORY Experiments
+DEEP LEARNING AND DATA ANALYTICS LABORATORY Experiments (Works better on Google Colab)

 1. Implement Convolution and pooling operations of CNN.
 2. Build a Convolution Neural Network using Transfer learning.